-At EMD Law we are able to advise you on the appropriate clauses to be included in the Cohabitation Agreement or Declaration of Trust and prepare the document on your behalf.
+At EMD Law our Cohabitation agreement solicitors are able to advise you on the appropriate clauses to be included in the Cohabitation Agreement or Declaration of Trust and prepare the document on your behalf.
 It is important to note that we can only advise one party and the other must obtain their own independent legal advice

 Free Initial Consultation